 In certain cases, the inputs used to measure fair value may fall into different levels of the fair value hierarchy.
 In such cases, the determination of which category within the fair value hierarchy is appropriate for any given investment is based on the lowest level of input that is significant to the fair value measurement.
 The Company's assessment of the significance of a particular input to the fair value measurement in its entirety requires judgment and considers factors specific to the investment.

-At September 30, 2024 and December 31, 2023, the Company did not have any financial assets or liabilities that are recorded at fair value on a recurring basis, with the exception of the contingent consideration related to the acquisition earnouts.
+At March 31, 2025 and December 31, 2024, the Company did not have any financial assets or liabilities that are recorded at fair value on a recurring basis.